eric8395/eric8395/README.md

 Native New Yorker and fanatic sports fan.

-Attemping make sense of the millions of stats associated with the game of baseball and do whatever I can so the Yankees can win again :baseball:
+Attemping make sense of the millions of stats associated with the game of baseball and do whatever I can so the Yankees can win :baseball:

 I am also a curious and aspiring data analyst looking to hone my skills in Python! :chart_with_upwards_trend: :snake: